Bassem Youssef: Film

+Television

+Accolades and influence

 In 2013, Youssef was named one of the "100 most influential people in the world" by Time magazine and one of Foreign Policy magazine's 100 Leading Global Thinkers.
 In November 2013, Youssef's role in the media was recognized by the committee to Protect Journalists, which awarded him with the International Press Freedom Award, along with three other journalists.

 In 2015, Youssef received an honorary degree and delivered the commencement address for the College of Online & Continuing Education at Southern New Hampshire University.
 Al Bernameg was chosen by South by Southwest, one of the largest international interactive festivals, as the first and most successful internet to TV conversion story in the Middle East.
 Al Bernameg's YouTube channel was the first channel in the MENA region to reach one million subscribers and was awarded the gold button trophy.

+Youssef's comedic style has led to him being dubbed "Egypt's Jon Stewart" after Stewart's satirical The Daily Show, which had itself inspired Youssef to pursue a career in television.
+In 2013, he was named on Time 100.

+On 2 May 2024, Bassem Youssef was awarded the ″Gold Medal for Outstanding Contribution to Public Discourse″, College Historical Society, Trinity College Dublin.
+In his talk he spoke about advocacy for Palestine and the Israel–Gaza war, being arrested for jokes, and the crackdown on free expression.

 Personal life

-Youssef lives in the San Francisco Bay Area of California with his wife, an Egyptian-Palestinian, and their daughter, Nadia (b.~2012), and son, Adam (b.
-2017).
-Youssef is a Muslim.
-When asked if he will ever return to Egypt and if he misses Egypt he has responded "no".

-For 19 years he studied and worked in the field of medicine.
-He worked as a cardiothoracic surgeon when Al Bernameg was on hiatus.
-In his capacity as a doctor, he assisted wounded Tahrir Square protesters after the Battle of the Camel.

-His favorite comedian is George Carlin.

-In 2014, Youssef changed his diet to a whole-food, plant-based diet after realizing that his diet was the main reason for his feeling tired and lacking energy.
-Youssef is a proponent of yoga and pilates.
+In 2010, Youssef married Hala Diab, with whom he has two children.
+The family resides in Los Angeles, California.
+Diab is half Egyptian and half Palestinian; her Palestinian family is originally from Ramla and was displaced to the occupied Gaza Strip during the 1948 Arab–Israeli War.
+Youssef identifies as a Muslim.
+He has refused to return to Egypt while it is under the rule of Abdel Fattah el-Sisi.
+Youssef became a naturalised American citizen in 2019.